BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-09-01-kubernetes-prescaling-we-open-source-our-solution.md

 ### Daily prescaling event

-We have chosen to manage the configuration of daily events directly on the HPA of the applications.
+We have chosen to manage the configuration of daily events directly on the HPA (HorizontalPodAutoscaler) of the applications.
 Here is how to activate it, through annotations:

 ```yaml
 apiVersion: autoscaling/v2beta1